mongodb/specifications/source/sessions/driver-sessions.rst

 13. To confirm that implicit sessions only allocate their server session after a successful connection checkout

     * Create a MongoClient with the following options: ``maxPoolSize=1`` and ``retryWrites=true``
-    * Attach a command succeeded listener that collects each command's lsid
+    * Attach a command started listener that collects each command's lsid
     * Initiate the following concurrent operations
       * insertOne
       * deleteOne